Quotennial/quotennial.github.io/_posts/2019-06-28-loveisland.md

 ![total_tweets](../assets/images/love_island/total_tweets.png)

 No competition, Yewande is very much the front runner in this, considering she hasn't been on the island for the whole duration of the data set this is very impressive.
-At the other end of the table, Arabella's mentions may not be fully captured as domain knowledge informs me twitter doesn't actually refer to her by her actual name, a large variety of aliases are used instead.
+At the other end of the table, Arabella has the fewest mentions.
+However, domain knowledge informs me many on Twitter use a large variety of aliases instead of her real name.
 Here's Yewande walking to the top of the mentions: